rust-lang/book/nostarch/chapter09.md

 ### Guidelines for Error Handling

-It's advisable to have your code `panic!` when it's possible that you could end up in a *bad state*—in this context, *bad state* is when some assumption, guarantee, contract, or invariant has been broken, such as when invalid values, contradictory values, or missing values are passed to your code—plus one or more of the following:
+It’s advisable to have your code `panic!` when it’s possible that you could end up in a bad state—in this context, bad state is when some assumption, guarantee, contract, or invariant has been broken, such as when invalid values, contradictory values, or missing values are passed to your code—plus one or more of the following: